tboronczyk/WritersGuide/WritersGuide.md

 Additional Advice
 ---
-    "We are all apprentices in a craft where no one ever becomes a master."
-    - Ernest Hemingway
+*We are all apprentices in a craft where no one ever becomes a master.* - Ernest Hemingway

 Following a tried and true writing structure and corresponding with your editor can sometimes be the easiest of part writing; the biggest challenge for an author can be to overcome self-doubt.
 Have you ever said to yourself any of the following?